FASTGenomics/fgread-r/README.md

 git submodule update
 ```

-Run R the `fgread-r` directory, install the devtools package (if you don't have it already)
+Run R in the `fgread-r` directory, install the devtools package (if you don't have it already)

 ```R
 install.packages("devtools")
 ```

-And install the package dependencies
+and install the package dependencies

 ```R
 devtools::install_deps(upgrade="never")